Bokomoko/newfiladaminha/definitions/backend-scope.md

 Uvicorn will be used as our ASGI server because:

 1. **Performance Benefits**
-   - Lightweight and fast ASGI serverastral.sh
+   - Lightweight and fast ASGI server
    - Built on uvloop and httptools
    - Optimized for async operations